Java GridLayout Example

-GridLayout represents a layout manager with a specified number of rows and columns.
-Every rectangle cell has the same size and contains a component, which fills in the entire size of the cell.
+The grid layout Java represents a layout manager with a specified number of rows and columns.
+Every rectangle cell at Gridlayout java has the same size and contains a component, which fills in the entire size of the cell.
+In this example, we are going to design a simple calculator using GridLayout, where the grid will contain simple components.

 1. Syntax of the Java GridLayout